 While there is a suicide clause in life insurance policies, it is not the same as the contestability clause.
-The suicide clause says that the life insurance provider has the right to decline the claim and has to refund the premium if the insured commits suicide during the first two years.
+The suicide clause says that the life insurance provider has the right to decline the claim and has to refund the premium if suicide is committed within the first two years.

 Providing false information for whatever reason when seeking life insurance coverage can be grounds for denying a claim, in which case the premiums would be returned minus insurer costs.

-If the investigation finds that the insured misinterpreted facts on his application, the insurance company could either deny the claim or determine the right amount of premium he should have been paying based on the new facts and decreases the death benefits by that amount.
-The company’s decision will depend how big the claim was and how obvious the misrepresentation was.
+If the investigation finds that the insured misinterpreted facts on his application, the insurance company can deny the claim or determine the right amount of premium he should have been paying based on the new evidence and lowers the death benefit.
+The company’s decision will depend on how big the claim was and how obvious the misrepresentation was.

 If an insurer discovers fraud has occurred on the part of the policyholder or named insured after the contestability period has expired, the insurer still has the right to deny coverage and return premiums paid based upon the fraud.

 6. The Contestability Period Can Be Extended

 Sometimes, life insurance plans are rolled over into new accounts to increase the potential death benefit and return on investment.
 In such cases, the contestability clause can be reinstated for a new period.